-If none of the above apply then the DSL, in consultation with the headteacher and other members of staff as appropriate, may decide to respond to the incident without involving the police or children's social care.
+If none of the above apply then the DSL, in consultation with the Head of School/ Executive Headteacher and other members of staff as appropriate, may decide to respond to the incident without involving the police or children's social care.
 The decision will be made and recorded in line with the procedures set out in this policy.